pikvm/pikvm/docs/first_steps.md

 * Explore PiKVM features using the table of contents on the left.
 * Join our [Discord](https://discord.gg/bpmXfz5) to contact the community and developers.
 * Check out the [GitHub](https://github.com/pikvm) - PiKVM is a fully Open Source project!
+* For Mac OS client: [pin your PiKVM device as an app](https://github.com/pikvm/pikvm/issues/965) for quick access.

 -----